 The .22 Caliber Rifle

-Aim to be accurate and hold your gun steady.
+Aim to be accurate and hold your firearm steady.
 Fortunately, most .22 caliber rifles come with an automatic reloading feature.
-This feature lets you add multiple bullets into the rifle before you start shooting.
-The gun will release one of these bullets every time you fire the trigger.
+This feature lets you add multiple rounds into the rifle before you start shooting and release one of the rounds every time you fire the trigger.

 Bow and Arrow